ljsinclair/featurebase-docs/_includes/fbsql/fbsql-toml-connection-file-extra.md

-### TOML connection file
+### Connection file

-A `filename.toml` connection file can be saved in the `*/fbsql/featurebase` directory or in an accessible file path.
+You can setup a file containing connection details in the `*/fbsql/featurebase` directory or in an accessible file path.

-Valid connection files have:
+Connections files have a `.toml` extension and contain:
 * a valid combination of arguments and values in form `argument = "value"`,
 * on individual lines,
 * with leading `--` and trailing `\` omitted.